xovox/RetroCRT/README.md

 * Pixel-perfect arcade emulation for most games!
   * This is achieved with on-load screen resolution changes!
 * Automatic rotation for vertical games!
-* Installation of CRT Friendly EmulationStation themes!
+* Installation of additional CRT Friendly EmulationStation themes!
 * No system messages on boot/shutdown/reboot!
 * No annoying EmulationStation yellow text!
 * My unbridled enthusiasm about building this project!